loteoo/hyperstatic-starter/README.md

 This starter project was based on this [Hyperapp boilerplate](https://github.com/loteoo/hyperapp-boilerplate).
-The site-generator and a few pages was then added in.
+Hyperstatic and a few pages was then added in.